 Preferred admission criteria:

-- An interest in current socio-political topics or movements (e.g. intersectional feminism, anti-racism, post-colonial struggles)
+- You have big questions, are occupied with the challenges of our times and socio-political topics or movements (e.g. intersectional feminism, anti-racism, post-colonial struggles)

-- Able to speak German or English fluently
+- You can communicate in German or English

 Who should attend?

 - Those seeking an opportunity to experiment in an environment without the limitations of professional life and where the only rule is the need to be respectful

 - Experience designers, performance or movement artists, curators, art therapists, visual artists, interdisciplinary practitioners, activists with a curious and critical mind and a compassionate presence are warmly invited